Ripon College Cuddesdon: Present

 In 2012 the college became the new home of the Sisters of the Community of St John Baptist and the Community of the Companions of Jesus the Good Shepherd as part of a major building programme to provide more teaching and residential accommodation, named after Harriet Monsell, founder of CSJB, as well as a new chapel named in honour of Bishop Edward King, sometime principal of Cuddesdon.
+Since their departure to well-deserved retirement, Harriet Monsell House and the Clewer Room have been re-designated as a centre for retreats.